fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabaseServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **Set-AzureSqlDatabaseServerFirewallRule** cmdlet modifies the start IP address and end IP address values of an existing firewall rule in the specified instance of ssSDS Server.
+The **Set-AzureSqlDatabaseServerFirewallRule** cmdlet modifies the start IP address and end IP address values of an existing firewall rule in the specified instance of Azure SQL Database Server.

 ## EXAMPLES